m-inan/react-upload-gallery/README.md

 #### Card
 Not many customizable features are available for the `Card` component.
 But if you want, you can add a few different features within a `div` tag.
+If the name is empty the name won't be shown
 ```javascript
 <RUG>
   <DragArea>